Kotlin/dataframe/docs/StardustDocs/topics/schemasGradle.md

 ### Schema inference

-Specify schema with preferred method and execute the `assemble` task.
+Specify the schema with preferred method and execute the `assemble` task.

 <tabs>
 <tab title="Method 1.
 Annotation processing">